heuer/segno/docs/command-line.rst

 QR Code creation from the command line
 ======================================

-The command line script "segno" can be used to print QR Codes to the terminal or to save them as file (SVG, PNG, EPS, ...).
+The command line script :program:`segno` can be used to print QR Codes to the terminal or to save them as file (SVG, PNG, EPS, ...).

-By default, the script does not create Micro QR Codes, use ``--micro`` to allow the creation of Micro QR Codes or specify the version (like ``--version=M3``) to create a Micro QR Code.
+By default, the script does not create Micro QR Codes, use :option:`--micro <segno --micro>` to allow the creation of Micro QR Codes or specify the version (like :option:`--version=M3 <segno --version>`) to create a Micro QR Code.

+See the :doc:`CLI man page <man/segno>` for a detailed reference of all command line options.

 Usage